rust-lang/book/src/ownership.md

 implementation requests the memory it needs.
 This is pretty much universal in programming languages.

 The second case, however, is different.
-In languages with a garbage collector, the GC handles that second case, and we, as the programmer, don’t need to think about it.
-Languages without a garbage collector often force you to call a second function to give the memory back.
-Part of the difficulty of using such languages is knowing exactly when to do so.
-If we forget, we will leak memory.
+In languages with a garbage collector (‘GC’), the GC handles that second case, and we, as the programmer, don’t need to think about it.
+Without GC, it’s the programmer’s responsibility to identify when memory is no longer being used, and explicitly return it, just as it was requested.
+Doing this correctly has historically been a difficult problem.
+If we forget, we will waste memory.
 If we do it too early, we will have an invalid variable.
 If we do it twice, that’s a bug too.
-We need to pair exactly one ‘allocate’ with exactly one ‘free’.
+We need to pair exactly one `allocate()` with exactly one `free()`.

 Rust takes a different path.
 Remember our example?
 Here’s a version with `String`: